 Field work for this study included a visit to each site to see if major changes had occurred since the inventory work in 1993.
 Although water samples were collected at some of the sites in 1993, additional samples and water tests were collected in 2001.
 In-stream samples were collected from some of the receiving streams in efforts to bracket selected mines or groups of mines and better quantify impacts to the watersheds.
 In addition, waste-rock piles on some of the mines were sampled on a grid pattern to assess their potential environmental effects.
 Waste-rock samples were analyzed for gold, silver, mercury, paste pH, acid neutralization potential, and potential acidity.
 Samples are also analyzed using x-ray fluorescence (XRF) to determine a suite of major, minor, and trace elements.
 A total of 39 water samples were collected from the Cinnamon Gulch watershed over two sampling events in 2001.
 During the high-flow sampling event in July, 19 water samples were collected, and during the low-flow event in October, 20 water samples were collected.

 Colorado Abandoned Mine Land (AML) Information map — May also be accessed through the CDPHE at the Mine Impacted Streams Task Force.
 The user interface is a GIS platform and includes AML information layers which can be projected on road maps, satellite imagery, property ownership maps, watershed maps, and so on.
+This platform is developed and maintained by Colorado State University’s One Water Solutions Institute.

 The driving force behind the project was the Federal Facilities Compliance Program, which is designed to bring federal facilities and lands into compliance with federal environmental laws including the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) (aka Superfund); the Resource Conservation and Recovery Act (RCRA); and the Clean Water Act (CWA) among other laws.
 The USFS Abandoned Mine Land Inventory Project was essentially a “discovery” process under CERCLA.